 There's no "pat" answer on this, given the complexity of lives and needs out there, but let me set out some general guidelines in terms of how I'd answer this.

 The mandatory foundation.

 The only things I place in this category -- which is what I think every Christian should know, even if they just serve soup at the homeless kitchen -- are core doctrines of Christianity and how they work and are defended.
 What's in here?
 Definitely the atonement, salvation, the Trinity, the nature of God in general.
-I'd also put a basic defense of the resurrection (without which, our faith is in vain!) in this category.
+I'd also put a basic defense of the Resurrection (without which, our faith is in vain!) in this category.
 Not stuff like copycat savior myths, Calvin vs. Arminius, Greco-Roman rhetoric, or Gnostic cults.
 Everyone should also be aware of at least where to look for or find answers on things like copycat savior gods and the Christ myth, even if they don't want to master any of these subjects.
-[Also See What Christianity Is About]

 I don't think this is at all unreasonable, given that it would place us on a level, in the first century, with people like Peter and John.
 What must be remembered is that for Peter and John, things like client-patron relationships (as it would relate, eg, to salvation) and hypostatic Wisdom (as it would relate to the Trinity) were already part of their mental furniture, so to speak, and we've got a deficiency because we lost it -- dare I say, we're actually as a whole "dumber" than Peter and John when it comes to certain things that were part of their world.

 The fact is that there is no excuse for Christians not to be able to articulate what they believe and why, and that means being informed where the foundation is concerned.

 The middle level.